nullstare/ReiLua/API.md

 ---

-> isReady = RL.IsSoundReady( Sound sound )
+> isReady = RL.IsSoundValid( Sound sound )

-Checks if a sound is ready
+Checks if a sound is valid (data loaded and buffers initialized)

 - Success return bool